mnit-rtmc/iris/docs/alerts.md

 ### Alert Messages

-An alert message defines an *alert period* and a [quick message].
+An alert message defines an *alert period* and a [message pattern].
 The period can be `BEFORE`, `DURING` or `AFTER`, and selects the time relative to the start and end of the alert.
-The *quick message* will be displayed on signs with a matching **sign config** during the associated period.
+The message pattern will be displayed on signs with a matching **sign config** during the associated period.

-A quick message can contain DMS [action tags], since alerts are deployed as action plans.
+A message pattern can contain DMS [action tags], since alerts are deployed as action plans.
 Specifically, the [time action tag] is useful for displaying the the alert start or end time as part of a message.